cis198-2016s/slides/03/content.md

 ---
 ## Traits

-- To implement a trait on a datatype, use an `impl Trait for Type` block.
+- To implement a trait, use an `impl Trait for Type` block.
-    - All functions specified by the trait must have an implementation.
+    - All methods specified by the trait must be implemented.
-- Every type will have a separate `impl` block for a given Trait.
-    - Every trait implemented by a type will also have a separate `impl`.
+- One impl block per type per trait.
-- You can use `&self` (and variants) inside the trait `impl` block as usual.
+- You can use `self`/`&self` inside the trait `impl` block as usual.

 ```rust
 struct Point {